Top 8 Benefits and Most Common Applications of Automation in Healthcare

 When handling administrative tasks manually, the most significant difficulty often stems from the fact that different institutions and departments need to collaborate more effectively.
 Thus, people get data updates late or data transferred incorrectly.
 In such a case, these inefficiencies lead to data corruption and administrative tasks being done longer than expected.
 With automation, for instance, AI-based healthcare apps, the case can change for the better.

-In short, automation in healthcare helps build collaborative environments.
+In short, automation helps healthcare organizations build collaborative environments.
 These offer instant updates related to PHIs and allow different entities to access data in the context of various institutions and departments.
 So, AI helps automate how healthcare professionals from these departments and institutions access the same data.
-The software updates the information and makes sure everyone has access to it.
-With such collaboration, there is a lower chance of a mistake, and practitioners can use the most up-to-date information to provide the best treatment options.
+The software updates the information and makes healthcare sure everyone has access to it.
+With such collaboration, there is a lower chance of a mistake, and practitioners can use the most up-to-date information.

 5. Getting Agile into Healthcare

 Agile is a unique project management approach focusing on bringing customer value as fast as possible and with the slightest hiccups involved.
-Instead of working on a large project all at once, it is deconstructed into smaller parts, and each team works on its part parallel to one another.
-This approach is most suitable when a sudden patient influx like COVID-19 occurs and the number of hospital admissions skyrocket.
+Instead of working on large projects all at once, it is deconstructed into smaller parts, and each team works on its part parallel to one another.
+Such an approach is most suitable when a sudden patient influx like COVID-19 occurs and the number of hospital admissions skyrocket.

-- Smart beds can constantly monitor respiratory and heart rates, thus reducing the number of code blue events.
+• Smart beds can constantly monitor respiratory and heart rates, reducing the number of code blue events.

-- AI technologies in healthcare use data like the number of Emergency Room (ER) visits coupled with medicine prescription data to anticipate whether a patient presents a risk of committing suicide.
+• AI techs use data like the number of Emergency Room (ER) visits coupled with medicine prescription data to anticipate whether a patient presents a risk of committing suicide.

-These examples show how automation in healthcare brought to healthcare can improve agility.
-After all, agility provides better data storage and management capabilities.
+These examples show how automation brought to healthcare can improve agility, which brings better data storage and management capabilities.

 6. Error Minimization and Administrative Tasks Speeding

 Involving humans in processes requiring computation is something that leads to an increase in error rate.
 Yet, bringing automation in the form of AI applications in healthcare is a direct way to minimize errors and speed up administrative task delivery.
-This is particularly important in the context of the number of medical error-related deaths in the United States (see Fig.6).
+This is particularly important in the context of the number of medical error-related deaths in the United States.

 But with less administrative burden on the shoulders of medical professionals, they can provide better services to a greater number of patients.
 As a result, automated tools can boost patient experience, improve healthcare workflow analysis, and reduce the number of committed errors.